MSc International Political Economy

 IR467/367: International Political Economy of the Environment

-This course offers is a half-unit option course that is available in Michaelmas Term only.
+This course offers is a half-unit option course that is available in Lent Term only.
 It offers an introduction to concepts and issues in the study of international environmental politics, with special emphasis on the political economy of environmental protection.
 Topics covered include: Environmentalism and the greening of international society; domestic sources of environmental diplomacy; environmental leadership in international negotiations; international environmental regimes and their effectiveness; the role of non state actors (business, NGOs); corporate environmentalism and business strategy; private environmental governance; international trade and environment; international finance and environment; international environmental aid; foreign direct investment and environment; climate change; ozone layer depletion; GMOs and biosafety; deforestation.

 IR453: Global Business in International Relations

-This course (available in the Lent Term) examines the role of global business as an actor in international relations.
+This course (available in Lent Term) examines the role of global business as an actor in international relations.
 It reviews the political and economic theories that seek to explain the rise of global business, paying attention in particular to International Relations and International Political Economy theories (realism, liberalism, Marxism), but also covering the main economic explanations of MNCs.
 Thereafter, the course examines the interaction between global business and states in international relations.
 This involves the study of corporate power and how to conceptualise it in IPE, the study of state-firm bargaining over investment decisions, and the regulation of global business by states and international governance institutions.
 The final part of the course considers the role that global business plays in selected global policy areas: economic development, environmental protection and human rights.

 LSE course information for IR453.